fbpx

 If your photo still appears slightly too dark, increase the exposure slider until your entire photo has a balanced exposure.
 This slider will only affect the photo’s brightness while leaving the contrast adjustments you just made untouched.

-Step 2: Adjust The White Balance & Tint To Favor A Yellow-Green
+Step 2: Adjust The Temp & Tint To Favor A Yellow-Green

 You’ll find the White Balance (Temp) and Tint Sliders at the top of the Basic Panel.
 To give your photo a film-like feel, you want to favor a warmer green hue.

-Start by adjustments the Temp slider to favor a warmer (more yellow) hue.
+Start by adjusting the Temp slider to favor a warmer (more yellow) hue.
 By moving it to the right, the photo will become gradually more yellow.

 Next, adjust the Tint slider to favor a green hue by moving it to the left.
 Once again, the further left you move this slider, the more intense the green will become.